yayatitech/docker/README.md

 * ```docker push <username>/<your repo on docker hub> ```

 ### Pull docker image from remote repository
-By default docker pull pulles images frmo docker hum, to change repo we can specify repo path to pull from
+By default docker pull pulles images from docker hub, to change repo we can specify repo path to pull from
   ``` docker pull <username>/<your repo on docker hub> ```

   To pull and run docker image form remote repo use command: